watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 openssl x509 -in server.crt -text -noout
 ```

-### 3.4 Task 4: Deploying Certificate in an Apache-Based HTTPS Website
+### Task 4: Deploying Certificate in an Apache-Based HTTPS Website

 In this task, we will see how public-key certificates are used by websites to secure web browsing.
 We will
 set up an HTTPS website based Apache.
 The Apache server, which is already installed in our container,
 supports the HTTPS protocol.
 To create an HTTPS website, we just need to configure the Apache server,
 so it knows where to get the private key and certificates.
 Inside our container, we have already set up an
 HTTPS site for `bank32.com`.
-Students can follow this example to set up their own HTTPS site.
 An Apache server can simultaneously host multiple websites.
 It needs to know the directory where
 a website’s files are stored.
 This is done via its `VirtualHost` file, located in the `/etc/apache2/sites-available` directory.
-In our container, we have a file called `bank32apachessl.conf`,
-which contains the following entry:
+In our container, we have a file called `bank32_apache_ssl.conf`, which contains the following entry:

 ```
 <VirtualHost *:443>